 If you're going to be in business, you must know how to keep score.
-To gain this knowledge will require that you go to school to learn the concepts of small business accounting and also become familiar with computer software that is used to support your particular business.
-With this knowledge you can talk intelligently about your accounting needs with employees, bankers and your own accountant.
+To gain this knowledge will require that you go to school to learn both accounting and computer software that is used to support your particular business.
+With this knowledge, you can talk intelligently about your accounting needs with employees, bankers, and your own accountant.

-You will also need to gain a knowledge of accounting in order to evaluate your competitors or businesses you might wish to acquire (or be acquired by).
+You will also need to gain knowledge of accounting in order to evaluate your competitors or businesses you might wish to acquire (or be acquired by).
 While information about companies may be obtained from stock brokers or interviews with key executives, the best source to learn about your most successful and publicly owned competitors is to read their annual reports.
 You will need to understand accounting to draw intelligent conclusions.
-Small business accounting and finance courses at your local community college will give you most of what you need to know.
+Accounting courses at your local community college will give you most of what you need to know.

-You will need to determine what small business accounting software program will work best for your business and your accountant can help decide this.
-Some good ways to determine this include:
+You will need to determine what accounting software program will work best for your business and your accountant can help decide this.
+Some good ways to determine this:

-- Ask others in your industry whose judgments you trust as to their experience with software.
+- Ask others in your industry whose judgments you trust about their experience with software.